Peanut Butter Rosemary Cookies

 by Lora Wiley-Lennartz

-Three cookie varieties I grew up with were Toll House Chocolate Chip Cookies, Quaker’s recipe for Vanishing Oatmeal Raisin Cookies and Peanut Butter Blossom Cookies.
+These Peanut Butter Rosemary Cookies are a variation of a classic American treat.
+Three cookie varieties I grew up with are Toll House Chocolate Chip Cookies, Quaker’s recipe for Vanishing Oatmeal Raisin Cookies, and Peanut Butter Blossom Cookies.

 This trinity of classic cookies, all simple to throw together with easily sourced ingredients, were the first ones I learned to make as a child.
 It’s no surprise I return to those recipes again and again.
 Sometimes I am in the mood for creating the classic versions, or, in the case of introducing these cookies experiences to someone for the first time (non-Americans).